 Hailing originally from Phoenix, Arizona, Julianna Boylan graduated from University of Illinois, with her B.F.A. in Dance.
 Julianna began teaching with Take the Lead Dance Project and transitioned to the studio in 2021.
 Julianna loves proving to people that anyone can be a dancer.
 In addition to working as a dance instructor at SHDA, she is a teaching artist with Koresh Kids Dance and the Kimmel Cultural Campus.
 Throughout her young career, she has intensified her passion for dance by performing and teaching.
 When she’s not dancing you can find her playing with her golden retriever puppy, Sunny.

 Are you are a highly self-motivated, persuasive, people person with a passion for dance?
 Are you looking for a unique career that is fun, exciting and rewarding - one that allows you to share your knowledge with others while developing your natural talents?
-Then we want you.
-Send us an email telling us why you would make a great addition to our team along with your resume and change your life today!
+Then we want you!
+Let us know why you would make a great addition to our team and change your life today!